AAOS One-Day Part II Board Preparation and Review

 Room Selection for Observing Participants

 After registering, you will receive an email to indicate your specialty room preference for initial case observation.
-Observing participants can switch specialty rooms twice throughout the course to experience various questioning styles and feedback.
+Observing participants can switch specialty rooms throughout the course to experience various questioning styles and feedback.

 AAOS Member, Candidate Member, Associate Member, International Member